digao-dalpiaz/Dam/README.md

 ### FMX

-- DamMsg.Icon = diApp not supported
+- DamMsg.Icon = diApp not supported.
 - In Message Dialog Editor, linked Dam images are not supported, so the preview is unavailable in the Editor screen.
-- Help settings for TDamMsg (HelpKeyword and HelpContext) are unsupported
+- Help settings for TDamMsg (HelpKeyword and HelpContext) are unsupported.
+- When DialogPosition = dpScreenCenter, message dialog always run at primary monitor (Delphi behavior).
+- If OS theme contains different height of message header bar (system menu), Delphi does not show form considering header size, even using ClientRect, so the dialog will be displayed probably bigger than must be.
+When DialogBorder = False, you will easily see this behavior.
+Check this thread: https://stackoverflow.com/questions/76164235/creating-forms-dynamically-border-behavior

 ### Windows

 - Sounds only supported in Windows environment

-### DPI Scaling
+### DPI Scaling (VCL)

-- Lazarus and Delphi previous versions than D10 - unsupported auto changing DPI scaling at runtime
+- Lazarus and Delphi previous versions than D10 - unsupported re-scaling message at runtime (when moving around different monitors).
+- DamMsg.Icon = diApp/diCustom does not support auto scaling.

 ## Delphi versions below XE8 remark